 Researchers have pointed out that both high blood pressure and high cholesterol appear to increase a person’s risk for retinal vein occlusion.
 They state that people with high blood pressure have more than three times the risk of developing the condition, and those with high cholesterol are at a slightly lesser risk of 2.5 times.

-Unfortunately, generally there are no early symptoms and often they appear too late.
+Unfortunately, there are often no early symptoms.
+When symptoms do reveal themselves, they appear too late.
 Because of this, people can suffer sudden and considerable loss of vision.
 There may not be any noticeable signs of retinal damage due to cholesterol or high blood pressure, but you may have one or more of these symptoms:

 - Eye floaters or spots